Chand Nawab: Viral Video of Chand Nawab

-Chand Nawab gained public recognition through a video uploaded in 2008.
-Chand Nawab was trying to report the Eid festival frenzy on a stairway at a railway station Karachi while repeatedly interrupted by passengers making Chand Nawab much irritated.
+Chand Nawab gained widespread public recognition through a video uploaded in 2008.
+In this notorious clip, Chand Nawab was trying to report the Eid festival frenzy while standing on a stairway at a railway station in Karachi, all while repeatedly being interrupted by passengers making the journalist irritated.
 The unedited video became widely popular on social media.
-The video got millions of views on YouTube and on many other social platforms.
-According to Chand Nawab, initially, when the video clip went viral, he had lost all hope to survive in journalism.
-Just because of the clip, nobody was willing to hire him as a reporter.
-But all this disappointment ended.
+The video went viral, garnering millions of views on YouTube and on many other social platforms.
+According to Chand Nawab, initially, when the video clip went viral, he had lost all hope to survive in journalism; he felt that because, his journalistic reputation had been tarnished, and that nobody was willing to hire him as a reporter.